 The only way you get around programming your new remote's immo chip is to take apart the old remote and swap the old immo chip with the new immo chip.
-There is a way to retrieve the SKC number yourself but due to anti-theft reasons, that is all I will say.
+There is a way to retrieve the SKC number yourself but only on some cars up to 2006 (including the Jetta) and no cars after 2010.
 Vag-com software (VCDS) or the dealer cannot retrieve the SKC.

-To view how to disable the immobilizer system completely or retrieve the SKC number, please join our community and post an introduction like what car you have or why you need to work with the immobilizer.
-The exclusive content can be viewed in this post in the members only forum.
+To view how to disable the immobilizer system completely or retrieve the SKC number, please join our community and upgrade to a premium account for $2.
+The exclusive content can be viewed in this post in the premium members only forum.
+Then upgrade to a premium account here.
 There is no easy way to immediately bypass the immobilizer so don't bother asking.
 If there was, it wouldn't be very effective at theft prevention would it?

 Keyless entry programming